 Chicken street tacos totally loaded up!
-Juicy seasoned chicken breast, guacamole, pico de gallo and topped with some homemade chipotle aioli.
+Juicy seasoned chicken breast, guacamole, pico de gallo and topped with a spicy and creamy homemade chipotle aioli.

 Chicken Street Tacos